blkph0x/testsslgen/README.md

 # Usage:
   1. ./massl.sh options input file
       - Specify the file path to the in-scope domain list
-      - Make sure there is no HTTP or HTTPS prefix
+      - Make sure there is no HTTP or HTTPS prefix in the domain list.
-      - Make sure the template.docx and script.py is in the same directory as this bash script
+      - Make sure the template.docx and script.py is in the same directory as this bash script.
 # Example:
 1. ./massl.sh listOfDomains.txt
 2. cd testSSLresults